Office of the Taxpayer Advocate

 - Provide forms for division and consolidation applications

 Township Assessors do not assess property in Cook County.
-The thirty Cook County Township Assessors including Wheeling Township are not funded or controlled by the County Assessor.
-Assessment levels for all property are set by the Cook County Assessor.
-Your Wheeling Township Office cooperates with the Cook County Assessor's Office in order to assist the taxpayer - you.
+The Cook County Township Assessors including Wheeling Township are not funded or controlled by the County Assessor.
+Assessment levels for all properties are set by the Cook County Assessor.
+The Wheeling Township Office cooperates with the Cook County Assessor's Office in order to assist the taxpayer - you.
 We serve as your Taxpayer Advocate.

 The Cook County Assessor is required by law to identify and assign fair market values to all properties in Cook County.
 The County Assessor does not set taxes, mail bills or collect taxes.
 The County Assessor is responsible only for estimating the value of your property, which determines your assessed valuation.